-Evidence demonstrating how the applicant meets this criterion should include:

-- the liaison and cooperation arrangements between the infrastructure manager and transport undertaking(s) for managing interface risks, including procedures for resolution of disputes; - reference to: - relevant agreements or industry norms which govern these relationships; and - documents which give details of the agreements reached through these relationships; and - an overview of how the applicant communicates its safety needs or requirements to the infrastructure manager or transport undertaking (as appropriate) (including those for meeting statutory provisions, technical standards and specifications, and other requirements arising from its safety management system).

-an overview of how the infrastructure manager takes account of the safety needs identified to it.

-an overview of how the transport undertaking takes account of the safety needs identified to it.

-- examination of agreements governing relationships with interfacing operators, and/or practical examples of the working relationships; - detail of interface risk issues, such as between wheel and rail or train and signal; - information about a recent change initiated by a transport undertaking, where effective liaison enabled the infrastructure manager to assist the transport undertaking to comply with legislative and other mandatory requirements; and - detail of measures taken to ensure safe operation during a recent period of degraded operations (for example extreme weather conditions or major engineering works).
+Evidence demonstrating how the applicant meets this criterion should include: the liaison and cooperation arrangements between the infrastructure manager and transport undertaking(s) for managing interface risks, including procedures for resolution of disputes; reference to: relevant agreements or industry norms which govern these relationships; and documents which give details of the agreements reached through these relationships; and an overview of how the applicant communicates its safety needs or requirements to the infrastructure manager or transport undertaking (as appropriate) (including those for meeting statutory provisions, technical standards and specifications, and other requirements arising from its safety management system).
+For infrastructure managers only an overview of how the infrastructure manager takes account of the safety needs identified to it.
+For transport undertakings only an overview of how the transport undertaking takes account of the safety needs identified to it.
+For both infrastructure managers and transport undertakings examination of agreements governing relationships with interfacing operators, and/or practical examples of the working relationships; detail of interface risk issues, such as between wheel and rail or train and signal; information about a recent change initiated by a transport undertaking, where effective liaison enabled the infrastructure manager to assist the transport undertaking to comply with legislative and other mandatory requirements; and degraded operations (for example extreme weather conditions or major engineering works).